310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Chiaki serious %}
 Those “true idols” are the ones invading and preying on Okinawa.
-I don't know what ES hopes to achieve with this plan, but…
+I don’t know what ES hopes to achieve with this plan, but…

 What should we, the “colorful comedy band”, do in such a situation?